 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the implicit interest rate / incremental borrowing rate i.e. market rate.
-Bank is presenting ROU under PPE, Lease liability under other liability, Depreciation of ROU under Depreciation and amortization and interest expenses on lease liability under heading Interest expenses.

 The Bank as a lessor